iMvijay23/iMvijay23.github.io/_pages/about.md

 ---
 permalink: /
-title: ""
+title: "Vijay Murari – Computer Scientist in Making"
-excerpt: "About me"
+excerpt: "About Me – Vijay Murari"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-# About
+# About Me

-Hi, I'm Vijay Murari, a Master's student in Computer Science at Johns Hopkins University specializing in Natural Language Processing and Machine Learning.
-My goal is to pursue a Ph.D. in the ML/NLP domain and become a computer scientist.
-I am passionate about learning new things and continually improving in my field.
-I am drawn to simplicity, strive to understand concepts deeply, and enjoy building useful systems.
+Hello!
+I'm Vijay Murari, a Master's student in Computer Science at Johns Hopkins University with a focus on Machine Learning and Natural Language Processing.
+My goal is to continue into a Ph.D. program in the ML/NLP domain.
+I have a passion for understanding and improving foundation models and am skilled in Python, Java, and C++.
+You can view my updated resume [here](/files/VijayMurariTiyyalaMLNLP.pdf).

-Lately, I've been fascinated by foundation models (e.g., GPT-3, PaLM, LLAMA) – models trained on broad data using self-supervision at an immense scale, which can then be adapted to various downstream tasks.
-These models have transformed the way people interact with AI.
-One of my research goals is to better understand how they work and make them more efficient and robust.

-You can find my updated resume [here](/files/VijayMurariTiyyalaMLNLP.pdf)

-# Academic
-I'm currently working as a Research Assistant under [Dr. David Yarowsky](https://www.cs.jhu.edu/~yarowsky/) in the domain of Multilingual Natural Language Processing (NLP), focusing on building Machine Translation models in the medical field utilising computational etymology and large language models.

-This summer, I am excited to join the [Center for Language and Speech Processing](https://www.clsp.jhu.edu/) as a research assistant, where I'll be working on cutting-edge research in the same domain.

-## Research Interests
+## Research and Experience

-My research interests are wide-ranging and include:

-- Multilingual NLP
-- Machine Translation
-- Cross-lingual Transfer Learning
-- Large Language Models (LLMs)
-- In-context Learning
-- Efficient Training of LLMs
+- 🌐 **Current Role**: Summer Research Intern at [Center for Language and Speech Processing, Johns Hopkins University](https://www.clsp.jhu.edu/)
+  - Collaborating with Prof. [Mark Dredze](https://www.cs.jhu.edu/~mdredze/) on chatbot development using advanced LLAMA 2 language models and retrieval-augmented generation frameworks.
+- 🤖 **Previous Role**: Research Assistant under [Dr. David Yarowsky](https://www.cs.jhu.edu/~yarowsky/)
+  - Focused on multilingual machine translation in the medical field utilizing large language models and computational etymology.
+- 📈 **Business Technology Analyst**: Deloitte USI
+  - Designed SQL procedures for tax data management and optimized data retrieval.

+### Technical Skills

+- **Programming Languages**: Python, Java, C++
+- **Model Training and Deployment**: PyTorch, huggingface, accelerate, Distributed Training (SLURM), Spark, Docker
+- **Databases and Operating Systems**: MySQL, MS SQL Server, Solr, Linux
+- **Web & Cloud Technologies**: Jekyll, PHP, HTML, CSS, Google Cloud, Azure

+## Academic Background

+- 🎓 **Master's in Computer Science, Johns Hopkins University** (Expected 2023)
+  - *Relevant Courses*: Machine Learning, Deep Learning, NLP, Databases, Information Retrieval, Machine Learning System Design, Parallel Computing for Data Science
+- 🎓 **Bachelor of Technology in Computer Science, Velagapudi Ramakrishna Siddhartha Engineering College** (2021)

+## Projects

+- **Fine-Tuning Medical Response using Reddit Data**: Used PyTorch, Solr, huggingface, and accelerate for model fine-tuning.
+- **Self-Instruct for Code Editing**: Implemented novel data augmentation techniques for refining language models.
+- **Unsupervised Image Classification with Vision Transformers**: Achieved 86% accuracy on ImageNet.

+## Achievements

+- 🏆 Top 1% in CodeChef's Long Challenge
+- 🏆 Top 5% in Google Code Jam 2020

 # Interests and Hobbies

-- Music
-  - I'm an avid classical music listener and enjoy works by Bach and Mozart.
-I like to play video games but often struggle to find the time.
+- 🎵 **Music**: An avid listener of classical music, particularly works by Bach and Mozart.
+- 🎮 **Gaming**: Love video games but often struggle to find the time for them.
-- Learning about various interesting languages
-  - I'm interested in learning about various languages and their similarities.
-Languages like Tamil, Telugu, and Kannada are similar, stemming from the same family.
-Although the symbols differ, many words are pronounced the same, and the syntactic representation is similar in Kannada and Telugu.
-- Movies
+- 📚 **Languages**: Interested in the linguistic intricacies of languages like Tamil, Telugu, and Kannada.
-  - I love watching movies, especially those in the thriller and Sci-fi genres.
-The Terminator series is my all-time favorite.
+- 🎬 **Movies**: A fan of thrillers and Sci-fi movies, with the Terminator series being an all-time favorite.

-## About this Webpage
+## About This Webpage

-On this webpage, you'll find information about my academic background, research projects, and a collection of blog posts I'll be writing based on the research papers I read.
-Feel free to explore and learn more about my work in the field of NLP!
+Explore this website to understand more about my academic journey, ongoing research projects, and my blog posts on intriguing papers in the field of NLP.